ecmwf/spartacus-surface/README.md

-SPARTACUS-Surface - Canopy radiation scheme
+# SPARTACUS-Surface - Canopy radiation scheme

 Robin Hogan <r.j.hogan@ecmwf.int>

-This document was last updated 1 Feb 2020
+This document was last updated 7 October 2020

-INTRODUCTION
+## INTRODUCTION

 This package contains the offline version of a scheme for computing radiative transfer in complex 3D surface canopies, such as forests and